zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

 * **apiml.connectionManagerTimeout**

     HttpClient employs a special entity to manage access to HTTP connections called HTTP connection manager.
 The purpose of an HTTP connection manager is to serve as a factory for new HTTP connections, to manage life cycle of persistent connections and to synchronize access to persistent connections.
-Internally it works with managed connections witch serves as proxy for real connections.
+Internally it works with managed connections which serves as proxy for real connections.
 ConnectionManagerTimeout specifies a period, in which managed connections with API ML should be establish.
 The value is in milliseconds.
 If omitted, default value specified in API ML gateway service configuration is used.

 #### Routing parameters
 Routing parameters are grouped under the prefix: `apiml.routes`